Blockstream/satellite/doc/docker.md

     blockstream/satellite
 ```

 Note **privileged mode** is used to grant access to the RTL-SDR USB device.
-Furthermore, it is used to allow the execution of `sysctl`, which the SDR application uses for changing option `fs.pipe-max-size`.
+Furthermore, it allows the execution of `sysctl`, which the SDR application uses for changing option `fs.pipe-max-size`.

 > On a Mac OSX host, you will need to set up a [docker-machine](https://docs.docker.com/machine/) to share the SDR USB device.
 Once the docker-machine is active, you can share the USB device through the [machine driver's settings](https://github.com/machine-drivers).
 Then, run the above `docker run` command normally.